-January 21, 22: Snow and Things That Glitter – Explore the Watershed Reserve trails and marvel at the shapes and patterns that ice and frost have created.
+January 21, 22: Snow and Things That Glitter – January 22 is FULL, January 21 class is canceled – Explore the Watershed Reserve trails and marvel at the shapes and patterns that ice and frost have created.
 Afterward, we’ll make a glittery design.
 If there’s snow on the ground, we’ll play in the snow, too!

-February 4, 5: Stalking Shadows – What is always following you around?
+February 4, 5: Stalking Shadows – February 5 is FULL, register for February 4! – What is always following you around?
 It’s your shadow!!!
 Today we are going to learn what it takes to make a shadow, play some shadowy games, and even try to step on our own shadows.

 February 11, 12: Gift from a Tree – Learn about the importance of trees and what ‘gifts’ they give us.
 We will find out where maple syrup comes from, as we tap maple trees, gather sap, and make syrup from our own maple trees on the Watershed Reserve.
 Everyone gets to sample the finished product.